nginxinc/nginx-wiki/README.rst

 .. code-block:: bash

-   $ sudo pip install Sphinx<=1.3.6
+   $ sudo pip install -r requirements.txt

-There are a couple of extra dependencies you will also need to build the Markdown parts of the documentation:
+There are a couple of extra dependencies you will also need to build the Markdown parts of the documentation, these are automatically installed with the pip command above:

 .. code-block:: bash